Emsley1d/Interview_Exercise/README.md

 For the above reasons I then chose to develop a Web Based Application using PHP; despite having never used it before.
 I decided to avoid ASP.NET; as it's more suited to large scale applications I think it would be overkill for WEF's needs.
 #

 ## Build Notes.

+Ordinarily I would create a Wireframe and ERD before starting to create a project however having never used PHP before (and having immediately run in to problems with Windows Forms) I wanted to make sure I could get some basic files and folders up and running in VS Code and on localhost.

-Having never used PHP before I researched the basic PHP file structure.
+I researched the basic PHP file structure.<br>
-Test.php file created and running on live server.
+Test.php file created and running on live server.<br>
-Base.php file created and attempted to extend to login.php; it didn't work and I established I needed to install Smarty to allow me to do so.
+Base.php file created and attempted to extend to login.php; it didn't work and I established I needed to install Smarty to allow me to do so.<br>
 Installed composer which then allowed me to install Smarty.
+Created .gitignore to prevent vendor files uploading to GitHub.<br>

+Smarty set up in main.php but not rendering base.tpl or login.tpl; instead I receive a 404 error and my code automatically downloads.
+Google would suggest my web server isn't set up to serve files with a .tpl extension?
+Established I would need to add "AddType application/x-httpd-php .tpl" to my Apache "httpd.conf" file.
+Looked at alternative ways to render my the .tpl files but I understand using the .tpl file extension is the best practice.
+Updated my Apache "httpd.conf" file and restarted Apache however still having problems.
+Walkthroughs suggested creating a ".htaccess" file in my project and populating it with "AddType application/x-httpd-php .tpl"; I have done this but my .tpl files still don't render in browser and continue to download automatically.<br>